-I and Michelle soon started staying up the whole night for chit-chat.
-But, there was no trace of sleeplessness on our faces when we reach the office at sharp 9.
+I and Michelle would soon be staying up the whole night for chit-chat.
+But, there will be no traces of sleeplessness on our faces when we reach the office at sharp 9 O’clock the next day.
 Things went on well for weeks.
 One evening in September, I got a friend request from someone on Google Talk.
-He talked incoherently to the point of being unintelligible.
-I was about to block him.
+As he talked incoherently to the point of being unintelligible, I was about to block him.
 Soon, I saw a head popping up from the other end of our section, and saying, “It is me.”
 It was a designer.
 I shall call him Mr. Noob (Rajesh Chawla).
 I calmed down.
-To people I see in the real world, I am extraordinarily polite.
+Politeness comes naturally to me when it comes to people I see around in real life.
 In between, I heard from Michelle about the wonderful gifts he gave her, and the “brotherly” relationship they share.

 An ex-intern had told me, “Mr. Noob is a retard.
 Period.”

-We used to give each other strange handle names on Google Talk.
+We used to give each other unique handle names on Google Talk.
 The little girl near me often wondered why I was always talking to fairy tale characters like “Cinderella”, “Snow White”, “Alice” and “Cleopatra”.
-I was shocked when I heard from Michelle that Mr. Noob somehow figured out who “Cleopatra” was, though he had a hard time spelling it.
+I was shocked when I heard from Michelle that Mr. Noob somehow figured out who “Cleopatra” is, though he had a hard time spelling it.
 He spelled it as “Cla”.
-He rarely comes near us.
-So, it must either be because he has “real intelligence” without the trappings of education, or because he is watching us like a hawk.
+He rarely comes our way.
+So, if he can see things better, it must either be because he has “real intelligence” without the trappings of education, or because he is watching us like a hawk.
 I easily ruled out the first possibility.

-A few days later while we were walking through Deer Park, someone called me on my phone.
-When I picked up the phone, there was a dreadful silence for a minute before he hung the phone.
-Michelle was silent till he hung the call.
-She quickly asked me whether the phone number started with 4.
+A few days later while we were walking through Deer Park, I got a phone call.
+When I picked up the phone, there was a dreadful silence for a minute and then the call hanged up.
+Michelle was silent till the call hanged up, and suddenly asked me whether the phone number starts with 4.
 She was right.
-She said with a chuckle that it must be someone from the office trying to figure out whether we are having fun together.
-Later, she tried hard to divert my attention.
+She said with a chuckle that it must be someone from the office trying to figure out whether we are together.
+She later tried her best to distract my attention.
 The next day, I did not ask any of the usual suspects.
 But, I asked Mr. Noob.
 He denied it.

-The Magazine production was going on in those days.
-I used to skip sleep continuously.
+The Magazine production was going on in those days, and I used to skip sleep continuously.
 I went to take a short nap before midnight.
 Mr. Noob woke me up, and asked me whether we could have a talk.
 I had expected this for weeks.

 I asked him, “But, Mr. Noob, there is one thing which I do not understand.
 You are much older than me.
 You have told me that you are a father of two children.
 You have a little daughter.
 I might be a bohemian, but if I am not wrong, people like you believe in something called “Bharatiya Sanskriti”.
-Aren’t the things you do very wrong,according to your own code?”
-He said that I was right, but he pleaded again, “Three years later, she might leave you too.
-So, it makes a lot of sense for you to give her back to me.”
-I laughed, “Yes, but if I should go by this logic, why do you even need her?”
+Are the things you do right by your own code?”
+He admitted his wickedness, but again pleaded, “Three years later, she might leave you too.
+So, isn’t it in your self-interest to give her back to me?”
+I laughed, “Yes, but if I go by that logic, why do you even need her?”
 He agreed that I make sense, but still maintained that his plea stands.
-Michelle has a husband too.
-His full name is Abhinav Suri.

 “She is my everything.
 I wish not to say more, because I do not want it to be public.
 I know to what extent you both have gone in this relationship.”, he cried.
 It became clear to me that he had read our online conversations.
-He said something to the effect that she was into this for money.
-I ended the conversation saying that I will do whatever that was possible.
-When we climbed the steps of the office, he threatened me, and I said that he will not be having a career if he speaks this way to me.
+He said something to the effect that she is into this for money.
+I ended the conversation saying that I will do whatever that is possible.
+When we climbed the steps of the office, his tone turned threatening, and I said that he will not be having a career if he speaks this way to me.
 The guard in the Outlook office woke up and peeped out of the door, in bewilderment.

 My status message read, “He felt many emotions toward his fellow men, but respect was not one of them.”

 Mr. Noob came near me, bent forward, and asked, “Is your status about me?”
 I thought, “Mr. Noob, you are so funny!”
 The whole night, he pestered me.
-He spelled “She” as “C”.
-He could not make heads or tails out of anything I said online.
+He spelled “She” as “C” and could not make heads or tails out of anything I said online.
 That night, I was cruelly sarcastic to Michelle.
-She repeatedly asked me whether Mr. Noob was near me.
-When we ended the conversation, she said, “I should sleep.
+In between, she asked repeatedly whether Mr. Noob is lurking around the corner.
+At the end, she said, “I should sleep.
 I feel very tired.
 I do not know why I ended up like this.”
 I asked her what she meant, and she replied, “You know it, Shanu.
 You know it.”

 Around early morning, I noticed that he had forwarded our conversations to his mailbox.
-I went near him.
-When everyone in the office was near his desk, I asked him to open his mailbox.
+I went to him, and in front of everyone in the office, I asked him to open his mailbox.
 He opened his mailbox, shuddering.
 The mails were not there.
-What followed was a high-pitched shouting.
+What followed was a high-pitched shouting at the end of which the office turned silent.
 I asked him, “Did you delete those conversations?”
 When he said blindly, “No”, I said, “You are such an idiot.”
 He did not know that I asked that question only to trap him.
 It was the stupidest answer he could have granted me.
 The dispute ended when Mr. Brilliant asked me to leave it.
 While standing at the other end of the road, I saw Mr. Noob and Mr. Brilliant walking out of the office together.
-The birds of the same feather flock together.
+After all, the birds of the same feather flock together.

 Oh, now the world is not good enough for her?

-After a long silence, I asked contemptuously, my temper flaring up “If I am not wrong, you are from a family like that of mine.
+After a long silence, I asked contemptuously, my temper flaring up “If I am not wrong, you too come from a family like that of mine.
 Or, am I wrong?”
 She said, “Definitely”, in a manner that the answer needed emphasis, and then there was a long pause.

-In those, she often whined endlessly, weeping, placing her head on her desk, hoping that I would notice.
+In the coming days, she would whine endlessly, and weep, placing her head on her desk, hoping that I would notice.
 I would take note of this all with a wicked smile, and talk as if nothing happened.
-To every sarcastic jibe of mine, like “You know, Sexual promiscuity is genetic, i.e., inherited from one’s parents.”, she cringed and replied shamelessly, “You just made me smile.”
+To every sarcastic jibe of mine, like “You know, Sexual promiscuity is genetic, i.e., inherited from one’s parents.”, she would cringe and reply shamelessly, “You just made me smile.”
 I wondered why the picture of a bald, unappealing man in a marriage album came back to me.

-After many such days, I took her to Deer Park.
-I heard her say, “I am so happy for this outing.”
+After many such days, I took her to Deer Park, and I heard her say, “I am so happy for this outing.”

-She had once taken the underprivileged children on the top of our office to JNU campus.
-While traveling back, it was too late in the night, and the girl child started crying saying that her father would punish her.
-I was nervous because I knew that it might happen.
+She had once taken the children on the top of our office to a college campus, and while traveling back, it was too late in the night, and the girl child started crying saying that her father would punish her.
+In the whole journey, I was nervous thinking that it would happen.
 That night, I had wondered how she could miss it.
-It was only later I would understand that she had used those children to “manufacture drama”.
+It was only later I would understand that she had used those children for manufacturing drama.

 The day after she took my “Wimpy Kid series”, she leaped from behind and said, “It is so cute.
 It is so cute.”
-I did not respond to her.
+I was not much responsive.
 Because, the day before, she had pointed at the picture of some underprivileged African babies, cooing, “It is so cute.
 It is so cute.”

 But, her cry turned into a giggle when I said that he waited at my door to catch us with our pants down.
 That night, I had to stay in the market when the power went off, because my room had suddenly become unsafe.
 We had named the room, “The Black Hole.”
 The next day, Mr. Noob told her with a beaming face: “Tumhara Bachcha Dar Gaya.”
 She translated, “Your baby was scared!”

 I told Michelle that I have no option other than to complain to the police, and to Mr. Marx.
 I insisted that she tell the whole truth, whatever it is, because Mr. Noob had set out to inflict harm.
-The punishment for cyber crimes, I said, was severe.
+The punishment for cyber crimes, I said, is severe.
 She denied everything.
-She said that there was no point in informing his family, because they did not have common sense or education.
-I told Mr. Marx.
+She said that there was no point in informing his family, because they too are lacking in common sense or education.
+I went ahead to tell Mr. Marx.
 Marx said, “Mr. Noob has been working with me for the last three years.
 I have never had any problems with him.”
 I said, “He is not normal.
-If this happens again, I will register a complaint with the police.”
+If it goes on this way, I should register a complaint with the police.”

-Mr. Marx looked nervous.
+There was an expression of fear on Marx’s face.
 He said, “He is normal, Shanu.
-It is pointless to call the police.
+There is no point in calling the police.
 The police will be glad to listen to whoever pays them the most.
-I will talk to him.
-This will not happen again.”
-I know what he had feared.
-I said, “He is trying to malign the reputation of my friends.”
+I will make sure that this will not happen again.”
+I know what he feared.
+At the end, I said, “He is trying to malign the reputation of my friends.”
 Marx pretended not to understand what I meant, but I later gathered that he understood everything.
 Our affair was a public secret.
-I was perhaps the only one who did not know this.
+I was perhaps the only one who was unaware of this.